-Virginia Wildrye is a native, cool season, perennial bunchgrass which grows two to three feet in height.
+Virginia Wildrye is a native, cool season perennial bunchgrass which grows 3-5’ at maturity.
 Virginia Wildrye can be found throughout the United States except for Nevada, California, and Oregon.
-Its ability to produce cool season forage, shade tolerance, and value as cover and feed for deer and birds makes it a multi-use range grass.
+Its ability to produce cool season forage, shade tolerance, and value as cover and feed for deer, livestock, and birds makes a good addition to range and reclamation seed mixes in many areas.

 Planting: Plant in early fall at a minimum rate of 8-10 pounds pure live seed (PLS) per acre at 1/4 to 1/2 inch deep on clay soils and up to 1 inch deep on coarse textured soils